Rasukarusan/shellnium/README.md

 # Shellnium

-Shellnium is the selenium webdriver for Bash.
+Shellnium is the selenium WebDriver for Bash.
 You can exec selenium simply on your terminal.
 **All you need is Bash or Zsh.**